sarahhcodes/terraform/README.md

 My goal with the art was to create something that felt handmade and a bit retro, so I opted for a stylized, illustrated look.

 ### Future Goals
-Beyond the scope of CS50, I want to expand the game.
+At the moment, this game is a small toy, and I'd like to expand it beyond the scope of CS50.

 Here's some ways I'm thinking about doing this:

 * Make game longer.
 * Add story elements.
 * Add challenge to plant growth.
 * Add goal - maybe one day our astronaut will be able to take off their helmet and enjoy the air of the (currently toxic) enviroment.

+Follow me on [Instagram](http://instagram.com/sarahhmakes) or [Mastodon](http://mastodon.art/@sarahhmakes) to see what happens next!